vprobon/BIO650/assignment1.md

 #### Practical Steps

 ##### Step 0: Preparatory work
-We will use the Cytoscape application [12] for displaying protein networks after sequence similarity-based clustering.
+We will use the Cytoscape application [12] for displaying protein networks based on their sequence similarities.
 You can freely download the software on your computer using the URL [https://cytoscape.org/](https://cytoscape.org/).

 **Note**: Computers running Windows/MacOS/Linux are supported.